 I bought the sarong in the photo at the beginning of this post while at Selong Blanak Beach, and only wish I had picked one up earlier.
 Huge thanks to Mike for being my photographer.

 Indonesia has a place in my heart forever.
 But the people made this trip extra special.
-Learn more about the traditional games of Indonesia as well as how to spend 3 days in gorgeous Raja Ampat.
-Check out all the posts by following #TripOfWonders and #WonderfulIndonesia.
+Learn how to play the traditional Indonesian games was so much fun.

 Have you made plans for your next adventure?
 I hope to go back to Indonesia eventually because I never made it to Bali.
 I still can't believe I traveled that far and didn't make it to that gorgeous part of the country!

 Many thanks to the Indonesia Ministry of Tourism for hosting me on what was truly a trip of wonders!